 The registration form includes an opportunity to release your scores to your health professions advisor, Gigi Simeone.
 Please authorize this release.

-The regular registration fee for 2020 will be $315.
+The regular registration fee for 2023 is $330.
 No fees are waived.
-However, students whose total family income is 300 percent or less of the federal poverty level for their family size are eligible for a fee reduction by submitting the Fee Assistance Program (FAP) application on the AAMC website at https://www.aamc.org/students/applying/fap/about.
+However, students whose total family income is 400 percent or less of the federal poverty level for their family size are eligible for a fee reduction by submitting the Fee Assistance Program (FAP) application on the AAMC website at https://www.aamc.org/students/applying/fap/about.
 The application and supporting documentation must be received and approved by the AAMC before you register for the MCAT.
 (Check the FAP website for the exact deadline.)
 If you are granted fee assistance, it will extend through to the end of the following calendar year, which would normally cover both MCAT and application fees.

 If you have a disability or medical condition that you believe requires an adjustment to standard testing conditions, we encourage you to apply for testing accommodations.
 A decision on most requests will be made within 60 days of receipt of a complete application.
 All initial applications for accommodations must be submitted electronically via MCAT Accommodations Online system on the AAMC website.